edneedham/x2y/README.md

 ```bash
 > x2y -x yaml -y json .
 ```
-We transcode any files that are in the current working directory that have a toml format into a yaml format.
+Any files that are in the current working directory that have a yaml format are converted to json format.

-## More examples

 Converting a single file